leafspark/thinkacademy/README.md

 # thinkacademy
 Reverse-engineering of the ThinkAcademy classroom app

+View as raw for correct formatting because I'm too lazy to use markdown.

 (Gonna be split into separate pages soon)
 Unpack the agar files (Electron app)
 Once installed use Chromium DevTools to examine